In this Hello Bar Review, we will look at the key features hello bar has to offer, pros, cons and thinks you should consider.

 WP Notification Bar Pro ($19.00 one-time fee for 1 website)

 If you are a WordPress user, WP Notification Bar Pro is worth a look.
 It offers unlimited notification bars, multiple notification types, social media, custom HTML, and multiple colors, all for a one time fee of $19.00 per site (discounts are available for multiple sites).

-The pro version also features A/B testing, view and click tracking, countdown timers, pop-up video integration, and its 100% responsive.
+The pro Notification bar version also features A/B testing, view and click tracking, countdown timer, pop-up video integration, and its 100% responsive.

-There is also a free version available with fewer features.
+There is also a free Notification bar version available with fewer features.

 If you are planning to use Hello Bar’s free version, keep in mind you will be bombarded with their watermark and ads.
 The ads lead back to Hello Bar’s website stealing high dollar real estate space from your website.